mediamonks/display-advertising-docs/docs/guides/dco.md

 Data team should be responsible for setting up the Studio environment and handing you the Generate Code.

-You must replace Studio's Generated Code in the getDynamicData() function in the getDynamicData.js file of your project.
+You must replace the default code for the Studio's Generated Code in the getDynamicData() function in the getDynamicData.js file of your project.